UU-Human-Evolution/1MB438/Lab_1.md

 9. Describe the phylogeny of primates, big and small.
 10. What type of wolves is the ancestor of domestic dogs?
 11. Are porcupines closer to pigs or hedgehogs?

-12. ...
+(_New ideas from this year_)
-13. Do all deadly mushrooms share a common phylogenetic origin or do they form different groups?
+13. Do all deadly mushrooms share a common phylogenetic origin or did they evolve their deadliness many times independently?
 14. Are Nile crocodiles more closely related to pigeons or geckos?
 15. What is the place for humans in the primate phylogeny?
-You can include extant humans (_Homo sapiens_) and archaic humans (Neanderthals and Denisovans).
+You can include both extant humans (_Homo sapiens_) and archaic humans (Neanderthals and Denisovans).
 16. Describe the phylogenetic relationship between all fruits that you would use in [this fruit salad recipe](https://www.loveandlemons.com/fruit-salad-recipe/).